A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: A high-order solver

 \subsection{Nystr\"om discretization}

 We restrict our examples in this work to integral equations along smooth boundaries~$\Gamma$ of genus one.
-As a consequence, the generating curve $\gamma$, is a smooth periodic function in $\bbR^2$.
+As a consequence, the generating curve $\gamma$, is represented by a smooth periodic, $\bbR^2$-valued function.
 The resulting integral equations along~$\gamma$ are discretized at equispaced points, and the resulting weakly-singular quadrature is performed using hybrid Gauss-Trapezoidal quadratures~\cite{alpert}.
-A thorough discussion of this form of discretization is contained in~\cite{hao_2014}, along with a comparison with other methods.
+These quadrature rules are designed for logarithmic singularities; while the fully three-dimensional Green's function for the Helmholtz equation has a $1/r$ singularity, each of the modal Green's functions only has a logarithmic singularity (as can be seen from their special function representations~\cite{cohl_1999,conway_cohl}), and therefore high-order accuracy can be obtained using these rules.
+A thorough discussion of these quadrature rules, and Nystr\"om discretization in general, is contained in~\cite{hao_2014}, along with a comparison with other methods.
 Using this discretization method, a continuous integral equation of the form

 is approximated by the finite dimensional system

 where $L$ is the length of~$\gamma$, the $w_{jk}$ are the quadrature weights for the Gauss-Trapezoidal rule, and $\sigma_j$ is an approximation to the true solution $\sigma(s_j)$.
 The discretization points are given as~$s_j = (j-1)L/N$.